neutrons/SNAPRed/README.md

 # SNAPRed
 ## Description

-A desktop application that performs calibrations and reductions on data collceted from the SNAP instrument.
+A desktop application for Lifecycle Managment of data collected from the SNAP instrument.
+Planned to include: Reduction, Calibration, Data Exploration, and Diagnosis

 ## Build
 ### Conda